IJsbarnd/CrabWrapper/README.md

 If the input is a file, it has to be a ``.arff`` file.
 The order of the attributes in this file is very important.
 The instances in the file should be comma separated values, like the instance input.

 ## Command examples
-These are some examples for commmands to run this program.
+These are some examples for commands to run this program.
 These commands can only be used after creating a ShadowJar with the gradle.build.

 This command will classify 8 instances from the test ``.arff`` file.
 ```